jeffreysward/cmaqpy/README.md

 5. Change `appl`

 ### Combine
-In order to visualize the data CCTM data properly, you need to postprocess the data using the CMAQ `combine` utility program which is located in `${CMAQ_HOME}/POST/combine`.
-Unfortunately, I have yet to add this step to the `runcamq` module so you have to manually edit `combine/scripts/run_combine.csh`
+In order to visualize the data CCTM data properly, you need to postprocess the data using the CMAQ `combine` utility program, which you can run by editing `examples/ex_run_scombine.py`.
-1. Change `APPL`
+1. Change `start_datetime`.
-2. Change `START_DATE`
+2. Change `end_datetime`.
-3. Change `END_DATE`
+3. Change `appl`.
-4. Run the script using `sbatch run_combine.csh`, which should take several minutes per day of simulaiton time with the default calcualtions.
+4. Run `examples/ex_run_combine.py`.
+No need for a tmux window, and this should take several minutes per day of simulaiton time with the default calcualtions.

 ## Run a new simulation on the 4-km domian
 ### SMOKE